The Password Game: strategy & statistics

 2. A lowercase x if your move captured a piece.

-3. A lowercase letter a-h indicating which column you moved to.
+3. The lowercase letter a-h of the column you moved to.

-4. A number 1-8 indicating which row you moved to.
+4. The number 1-8 of the row you moved to.

 5. A plus sign if your move put the opponent in check.